And so, at last, after more than thirteen years of neglect, may I present the finished article. I hope you like it.

 rear, and sides, and see where it would take me.

-If you like a dusty operational look to your AFV models and are quite handy with the hairspray technique this process can create realistic looking disrupted dust effects.
-What we are aiming for is to selectively remove, mark and disrupt an airbrushed dust toned layer of paint.
-We are effectively reverse ‘hairspray chipping’ the surface to leave deposits rather than creating small chips.
+If you like a dusty operational look to your AFV models and are quite handy with the hairspray technique this process can create realistic looking disrupted dust and light mud effects.
+What we are aiming to do is to selectively remove, mark, and disrupt an airbrushed dust toned layer of paint.
+We are effectively reverse ‘hairspray chipping’ the surface by leaving larger deposits rather than creating small chips.
 This works best using acrylic paints over a layer of hairspray or chipping fluid.